gph82/mdciao/doc/highlights.rst

       :align: left

-      Left panel: most frequent neighbors of LEU394, the C-terminal residue in the :math:`\alpha_5` helix of the Gs-protein.
+      **Left panel**: most frequent neighbors of LEU394, the C-terminal residue in the :math:`\alpha_5` helix of the Gs-protein.
 A cutoff of 3.5 AA between heavy-atoms has been used.
-Residue labels combine residue names and consenus nomenclature.
-Right panel: associated distance distributions.
+Residue labels combine residue names and consenus nomenclature. **Right panel**: associated distance distributions.

 * easy input of target residues, e.g. the following is valid and will evaluate and show all these residues together::